arthur-vilela/PP2-emotion-match/README.md

     ![screenshot of game home page without showing top padding](docs/bug-top-padding.png)

 - When viewed on mobile devices, the `homePageDiv` and the `finalScoreDiv` where not centered vertically on the page.
-This was fixed by adding a function `updateBodyHeight()` to change the `body` height from 100vh to 100% and back to 100vh depending
+This was fixed by adding a function changing the `<body` height attribute to 100% on mobile devices and to 100vh on larger screens

 - Final score didn't update, keeping the placeholder text at the end of game.

     ![screenshot of final score screen with placeholder text instead of score](docs/bug-final-score.png)